RECAPEM

 • In this condition, evaluate for the following possible causes (in order of sequence):

-1. Check whether the leak is coming from around the chest tube at the skin entry site, or from drainage tube or drainage chamber.
+1. Check whether the leak is coming from around the chest tube at the skin entry site, or from the drainage tube or drainage chamber.

 • This is classically done by clamping the tube (for ~30 sec) at different locations to isolate the site of the leak.